Salix eriostachya: Range

 The natural range is in India, Nepal, Tibet, in the Chinese provinces of Sichuan and Yunnan.
 There it grows in the mountains at heights of 3000 to 5000 meters.

 Taxonomy

-Salix eriostachya is a species from the genus of willows (Salix) in the willow family (Salicaceae).
-There, it is the section Psilostigmatae assigned.
-It was in 1851 by Nils Johan Andersson scientifically described, based on the description of an invalid by Nathaniel Wallich.
+Salix eriostachya is a species from the genus Salix in the willow family (Salicaceae).
+There, it is assigned to the section Psilostigmatae.
+In 1851, Nils Johan Andersson scientifically described them based on the description of an invalid by Nathaniel Wallich.
 Representatives of the species are attributed by some botanists to the species Salix ernestii.

 The Flora of China indicates two varieties: